magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 ### attr

 The `attr` attribute allows binding of data from the content type form (UI component) to the html elements in the template.
-Without defining the `attr` for an HTML element in your template, bindings like `ko-style`, `css`, `html`, and `events` won't work.

 The value for `attr` is derived from the `element` name in the configuration file followed by `attributes`.
 For example, the `attr` value used to bind data for the  `blockquote` on line 8 of the Quote `preview.html` is `attr="data.quote.attributes"`.
 This corresponds to the  `element` named `quote` in the `quote.xml` configuration file, as shown here: